ospfranco/ospfranco.github.io/_posts/2021-05-25-100-bucks-per-month-as-indie-hacker.md

 All I can say, it makes me super happy, I got to create something, which is fun for me, it also generates side-income without spending any time whatsoever.

-Wake up people, the chances of you becoming a billionaire are slim to none, it's much better to be happy and having enough.
+Wake up people, the chances of you becoming a billionaire are slim to none, it's much better to be happy and having enough instead of chasing money every waking hour.